versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/Transport.md

 ```

 <div markdown="1" class="note">
-Once the local producer is created, the application must signal its parameters to the server and invoke [transport.produce()](/documentation/v3/mediasoup/api/#transport-produce) on the corresponding WebRTC transport.
+Before this method completes, the local transport will emit the ["produce"](#transport-on-produce) event.
+The application must be subscribed to this event, signal those parameters to the server, and invoke [transport.produce()](/documentation/v3/mediasoup/api/#transport-produce) on the corresponding WebRTC transport.

-Check the [RTP Parameters and Capabilities](/documentation/v3/mediasoup/rtp-parameters-and-capabilities/) section for more details.
+Check the [Communication Between Client and Server](/documentation/v3/communication-between-client-and-server/) section for more details.
 </div>

 #### transport.consume(options)